 This special education certificate is designed to encourage one to develop as an education professional.
-Throughout the program, will be taught: critical importance of educational inclusion and diversity in the classroom, promoting a student-centered approach that recognizes and values the individual strengths of each student.
+Throughout the program, will be promoting a student-centered approach that recognizes and values the individual strengths of each student.
 Educators also learn to collaborate closely with other education professionals, such as occupational therapists, speech and language therapists, and special education specialists, to design personalized teaching plans and coordinate support services that meet the comprehensive needs of students.

-The objective of the Graduate Certificate in Special Education is to provide a specialized and highly relevant academic program that equips educators with essential skills, knowledge, and competencies to address the unique needs of students with functional diversity, learning disabilities, and special educational needs.
+The objective of the Graduate Certificate in Special Education is to provide a specialized and highly relevant academic program that equips educators with essential skills, knowledge, and competencies to address the unique needs of students with functional differences, learning disabilities, and special educational needs.
 The program aims to ensure equal educational opportunities for all students, regardless of their abilities or circumstances.